Premises Liability and Trip and Fall

 Although slip-and-fall cases are generally considered straightforward from a legal perspective, one should note that this one case involved a transfer from state court to federal court, an evidentiary dispute, and several pre-trial, dispositive motions.
 Indeed, even straightforward cases take effort, and anyone who has been injured in a possible case of negligence should always consider getting the assistance of competent counsel prior to undertaking legal action.

-The Atlanta premises liability attorneys at the Simon Law Firm have experience in negligence litigation and are ready to offer you zealous representation.
+The Atlanta premises liability attorneys at Christopher Simon Attorney at Law have experience in negligence litigation and are ready to offer you zealous representation.
 If you are interested in a free case consultation, feel free to contact us.

 - If I'm Attacked in a Parking Lot, Can I Sue the Business Owner?